 Curriculum

 The first three modules of this online course are undertaken in six months and is a part-time, distance-learning course.
-The course is worth 60 credits and comprises three modules of 20 credits, each running over a period of six weeks and an Objective Structured Clinical Examination.Aim of the module:
+The course is worth 60 credits and comprises three modules of 20 credits, each running over a period of six weeks and an Objective Structured Clinical Examination.Year 1

-The aim of the module is to address the life sciences underpinning cosmetic medicine and the professional and ethical issues that arise in practice.
+The module aim is to examine the sciences that underpin cosmetic medicine and the external professional and ethical issues that influence practice, recognising and addressing potential conflict areas.

 - Critically apply in-depth anatomical and physiological knowledge of the face to the selection of appropriate cosmetic medical treatments.

-- Critically analyse the professional and ethical issues surrounding aesthetic medicine.
+- Exercise judgement in decision-making, negotiating the complex interacting professional and ethical issues surrounding aesthetic medicine practice

 - Botulinum and botulism history.

-- Indications for use, common complications and their treatment.
+- Clostridia as bacteria.
+Indications for use, common complications and their treatment.

 - Critically apply the pharmacokinetics and pharmacodynamics of botulinum use in cosmetic and medical treatment.